 - Continuum of Care: To break the cycle of exploitation, state laws must provide victims access to funded, trauma-informed services.

 - Access to Justice for Trafficking Survivors: A range of civil and criminal justice remedies must be available for victims under the law.

 - Tools for a Victim-Centered Criminal Justice Response: Criminal justice procedures for the benefit and protection of victims must be provided under the law.

 - Prevention and Training: To help prevent trafficking and promote more just responses to child sex trafficking victims, training for child welfare, juvenile justice, law enforcement, prosecutors and school personnel, and prevention education for students, must be required by law.

 Please participate in this important experience — and share the registration information on all your channels!

-To stay up to date on this exciting project, sign up here to guarantee the Framework will be delivered directly to you the moment it is released on November 18th!
+To stay up to date on this exciting project, sign up here to guarantee the advanced framework will be delivered directly to you the moment it is released on November 18th!

-To support implementation of the Advanced Legislative Framework, our Policy Team will remain available to provide rapid technical assistance to support legislators, advocates, and state agencies; technical assistance requests can be submitted here.
+To support implementation of the advanced legislative framework for the Report Cards on Child and Youth Sex Trafficking, our Policy Team will remain available to provide rapid technical assistance to support legislators, advocates, and state agencies; technical assistance requests can be submitted here.